Skip to main content

 A diet lacking in fiber can contribute to poor gut health and insulin resistance, which also negatively affects hormonal balance.
 A diet insufficient in protein can lead to elevated SHBG, effectively locking away the very testosterone your therapy is providing.
 This illustrates how your plate directly influences the efficiency of your protocol.
 The food you eat can either liberate the therapeutic hormones, allowing them to reach their target tissues, or it can bind them up, rendering them less effective.

-The journey to is a partnership between medical intervention and personal responsibility.
+The journey to hormonal optimization is a partnership between medical intervention and personal responsibility.
 The science of TRT, peptide therapies like Sermorelin or Ipamorelin, and other hormonal supports is robust and transformative.
 These protocols open a door to reclaiming your vitality.

 Walking through that door and thriving on the other side requires a conscious engagement with the lifestyle factors that govern your internal world.
 Managing stress is not a passive suggestion; it is an active strategy to protect your hormonal investments.